-MIAMI – Today in Aviation, Oslo Fornebu Airport (FBU), which also served Eastern Norway, is replaced by Gardermoen Airport (OSL) in 1998.
+DALLAS – Today in Aviation, Oslo Fornebu Airport (FBU), which also served Eastern Norway, was replaced by Gardermoen Airport (OSL) in 1998.

 FBU was officially opened on June 1, 1939, when a KLM DC-2 arrived from Amsterdam (AMS).
 However, Lufthansa (LH) had the honor of being the first airline to land at the airport, when a Junkers Ju-52 arrived on a test flight in September 1938.